elixir-webrtc/ex_webrtc/guides/introduction/intro.md

 # Introduction to WebRTC

-In this series of tutorials, we are going to learn what is WebRTC, and go throught some simple use cases of Elixir WebRTC.
+In this series of tutorials, we are going to learn what is WebRTC, and go through some simple use cases of Elixir WebRTC.
-It's purpose is to teach you where you'd want to use WebRTC, show you how the WebRTC API looks like and how it should be used, focusing on some common caveats.
+Its purpose is to teach you where you'd want to use WebRTC, show you what the WebRTC API looks like, and how it should be used, focusing on some common caveats.

 > #### Before You Start {: .info}